Secretary Orders Enquiry Against 12 Officials For failing To Protect Govts Residence - UrduPoint

 Director General MDA Qaiser Saleem was appointed to hold enquiry against aforesaid officials for their 'lethargic attitude' in the case titled Shafiq-ur-Rehman s/o Umar Gul Vs PHATA Sub- Region situated at Gulshan Market here.

-They were charged that during their tenure, they failed to safeguard properties of government falling under PHATA sub- region Multan.
+They are charged that during their tenure, they failed to safeguard properties of government falling under PHATA sub- region Multan.

 The above officers/officials were directed to submit their written defense to the enquiry officer within seven days of the date of receipt of notices which issued today.

-The enquiry officer was directed to submit his report and recommendations to the Secretary within 60 days of the initiation of enquiry.
+The enquiry officer is directed to submit his report and recommendations to the Secretary within 60 days of the initiation of enquiry.